AdobeDocs/workfront.en/help/quicksilver/wf-api/api/specify-api-version-integrations.md

 content-type: api
 navigation-topic: api-navigation-topic
 title: Specify an API Version in your integrations
 description: All Adobe Workfront URIs are required to reference a specific version of the API after the “attask/api” portion of the URI.
-The following example calls Version 7.0:
+The following example calls Version 7.0 - EDIT ME.
 ---

 # Specify an API Version in your integrations